 At times, additional procedures, such as bone grafting, may need to be performed to make dental implant placement possible.
-This is necessary if the teeth have been missing for an extended period of time and the jaw bone has decreased in height or width, making it difficult for the implant to fuse with the bone properly.
+This is necessary if the teeth have been missing for an extended length of time and the jaw bone has decreased in height or width, making it difficult for the implant to fuse with the bone properly.

-Dental implants used to support a fixed prosthesis are placed and allowed to bond with the surrounding bone in the same manner as a single tooth implant.
+Dental implants used to support a fixed prosthesis are placed and allowed to bond with the surrounding bone in the same manner as a single-tooth implant.
 During the first surgical procedure, the implants will be inserted into the jaw and given the proper amount of time to heal and fuse with the jaw bone for stability.
 After the appropriate healing time, healing abutments are placed on each implant to allow contouring of the tissue.

-When the implant is securely anchored in the bone, the healing abutments are removed and final abutments are attached to the implants.
+When the implant is securely anchored in the bone, the healing abutments are removed, and final abutments are attached to the implants.
 These function as the core of the replacement teeth that are attached directly to the implants.